 Add Issue Type S Scheme • + Add issue type

 Scheme Name Basic Software Project

 Description This is a project for a software start-up.

 Default Issue Type None ~

-Change the order of the the other to add or rem pping the option into the desired order.
-Similarly, drag and d drop the option from one list to
+the other to add or rem nove them. oping the option into the desired order.
+Similarly, drag and drop the option from one list to

 Issue Types for Currer nt Scheme Available Issue Types

 Remove all Add all

-🗄 New Feature Epic
+New Feature Epic

 Task Story

  😼 Sub-task (sub-t task) Improvement

-Bug
+ 🗖 Bug

- 🖸 Design
+Design

 Save Cancel